COVID-19 Student Vaccine Policy

-The 15 Massachusetts community colleges, including Bristol Community College, require all students who have an in-person component, to be fully vaccinated by January 3, 2022.
+The 15 Massachusetts community colleges, including Bristol Community College, require all students who have an in-person component, to be fully vaccinated for COVID-19.
 Faculty and staff are also required to show proof of COVID-19 vaccination or have a valid COVID-19 accommodation.
-Masks are required while indoors at all college locations.

-Registering for face-to-face and/or hybrid courses for Spring semester: You are required to provide proof of COVID-19 vaccination or apply for a reasonable accommodation prior to registration by uploading to the BristolApp.
+Registering for face-to-face and/or hybrid courses: You are required to provide proof of COVID-19 vaccination or apply for a reasonable accommodation prior to registration by uploading to the BristolApp.
 Boosters are not required at this time, but the college strongly encourages you to get your booster.

 All current or former students visiting a college location for more than 15 minutes for a service or event: You must show proof of COVID-19 vaccination or have a valid COVID-19 accommodation.
 Students who have a current accessBCC login must upload their vaccination card to the Bristol App.
 Visit www.BristolCC.edu/VaxProof.

 Download the Bristol Mobile App at the App Store or Google Play & upload your vax card.

 - All full-time and part-time students who access a Bristol location for any reason, including taking credit and non-credit courses with some face-to-face component, regardless of the location of the course (e.g. clinical site, high school).

 - Students who are required by program or activity to show proof of COVID-19 vaccination as a condition of participation (e.g. athletics, healthcare programs, clinical placements) even if they do not access a college location.